 - Drain water connections from appliances

-- Drain gas and other fluids from lawnmowers, weed eaters and/or motorcycles
+- Drain gas and other fluids from lawnmowers and weed eaters.

 - Label all your boxes with room names for easier unpacking/unloading